PicciMario/EXIF-Viewer/README.md

   ./exifviewer.py filename

-The package also contains anothere tool (exifreporter.py) which creates a pdf report from the analysis of an image.
+The package also contains anothere tool (exifreporter.py) which analyzes a JPG picture and prints a PDF report with informations about the file (as told by the filesystem) and about the image itself via its EXIF tags.
+Special care has been thrown in intepreting the GPS data, if present the report will contain a map of the location and an approximate reverse geocoding of the coordinates into their location name.

 Usage:

-  ./exifreporter.py filename
+  ./exifreporter.py -f filename -o reportname

 # Requires: